Kovah/LinkAce/README.md

 * what your exact problem is,
 * and what you already did to solve the problem.

-**Please notice**: This is a private side-project mainly developed for *myself*.
-Therefore I cannot guarantee that the app will work without any problems for you, and I may won't answer support requests within a short period of time.
+**Please notice**: This is **a private side-project* mainly developed for *myself*.
+Therefore I cannot guarantee that the app will work without any problems, and I may not answer support requests within a short period of time.
+I also do not offer any customization or installation help.

+If you need an app with extensive support please consider using another solution.

 ---

-## Contributions
+## :construction: Contributions

 I will gladly welcome any help with the development of the application.
 If you want to contribute to the project please open a [ticket](https://github.com/Kovah/LinkAce/issues) first and describe what you want to do or what your idea is.